BWangui/Recipe-react-tailwindcss/fast-feast-recipes/README.md

 - **Favorites:**
   (If integrated) Easily add or remove recipes from your favorites.

+   **Your Feedback:**
+  Navigate to a dedicated "Your Feedback" page where users can leave and view comments.

 ## Technologies Used

 - **React:** JavaScript library for building user interfaces.